squaredpied/Internship-at-EVDC/README.md

 Working principle:
 The python code called timer.py in the repository will be executed.
 A clap or a loud bang will be made in front of one of the sound sensors.
 When the clap is made, the timer starts.
 The other sound sensor will stop the timer when the sound reaches it.
 Please note that the microphone of the two sound sensors should be facing each other for the experiment to work.
+The timer.py uses a tkinker gui for showing the timer.

 Since we have the distance between the sound sensors and the time it takes for sound to travel from the first sound sensor to the other one, the speed of sound can be calculated.